Email Icon YouTube Icon LinkedIn Icon Facebook Icon Google Plus Icon Twitter Icon

 Blog Writing – Considering our last post, you can look for inspiration in anything to promote your website with a new blog post.
 A grey day is no exception (re: this post).
 Grab a hot beverage and just write.
 Try to keep it loose and comfortable.
 Come up with a few topics you haven’t blogged about in a while, and give a few reminders and updates to your readers.

 Social Media Promotions – From a marketing standpoint, this is a slam dunk for local businesses that are social media savvy.
 In order to get a few extra followers, likes, and shares; target the people nearby passing the rainy day blues in front of their computers.
 Offer a promotion that will warm them up a bit.
-For example, “Rainy Day Special – The first five people to repost this on their wall receive two free movie passes, Starbucks Giftcard, etc”.
-If you’re running a restaurant or local service, you can give away a little something to get people to call you, as well as promote your company online.
-(I know this is skirting a fine line between being creative and proactive…I’ll fix that)
+For example, “Rainy Day Special – The first five people to repost this on their wall receive two free movie passes, Starbucks Giftcard, etc

 The plus side to working in the ever changing internet marketing business is the ability to try new things.
 Sure, there are tried and true methods and strategies in SEO.
 Finding valuable links, submitting press releases, keeping up with your blog; these are just a few proven tactics.
 But there are other, more unorthodox methods of attracting the search engines, which can attract the masses (and isn’t that the real goal?)